hgwood/fanfaron/README.md

   the Swagger 2.0 specification, only implicitly.
   - Fields `xml` and `example`, which are specific to Swagger 2.0, were removed from `fr.hgwood.fanfaron.jsonschema.Schema`
   - Classes in `fr.hgwood.fanfaron.jsonschema` can still be used to deserialize the JSON schema subset defined by the Swagger 2.0 JSON schema, although that is no longer documented.
-Thoses classes might be moved to another library.
+Those classes might be moved to another library.
 - feat: all fields for `Xml`

 ### 3.1.0